 to get an overview of our programs and philosophies, and to have your questions answered.
 This will help you in your decision

-making process whether SOMACC is a good fit in meeting the needs of your child and your family.
+making process whether SOMACC is a good fit in meeting the needs of your child and your family, and if our mission, values and philosophies align with yours.

-No. A separate application form and a $75.00 non-refundable application fee are required for each individual child.
+No. A separate application form and a $75.00 non-refundable and non-transferable application fee are required for each individual child.

-An email confirmation will be sent to the parents to confirm receipt and if applicable, to notify you if your application is incomplete.
+An email confirmation will be sent to the parents to confirm receipt of the application form and fee, and if applicable, to notify you if your application is incomplete.
+A response with the needed information is necessary to complete your application.

 An application is incomplete if it is not fully and accurately filled out, if the handwriting is illegible, and/or if it is not accompanied

-by a valid check/not fully paid with the $75.00 non-refundable application fee.
+by a valid check/not fully paid with the $75.00 non-refundable and non-transferable application fee.

 For complete applications, your application date will also be stated in the email confirmation.